jbrd/prefabricated-cmake/README.md

   * A build target for automatically formatting source code with Clang-Format
   * Optionally place a `.clang-format` file in the root of your project to override the defaults
 * Prefabricated support for unit test executables
-  * All tests are run standalone and then through Valgrind on Linux for additional validation
+  * All tests are run standalone and then through Valgrind on Linux for additional memory validation
 * Prefabricated Sphinx documentation project
   * Supports both project-level and component-level documentation
   * Out-the-box support for Breathe and Doxygen (for automatically generating C++ documentation and referencing it in Sphinx docs)
+  * Uses the Sphinx ReadTheDocs theme for visually pleasing documentation

 ## Getting Started